The Best Foreign Currency Accounts in Australia in 2026

 Which banks have foreign currency accounts in Australia?

-There’s no single best multi-currency account in Australia - which is best for you will depend on your personal preferences and needs.
-You can get a multi-currency account from a non-bank provider, such as Wise or Revolut.
+You can get a multi-currency account from a specialist provider, such as Wise or Revolut.
 Or you may be able to open a multi-currency account from a large global bank like HSBC to hold and exchange a selection of different currencies.
-Here’s a quick look at some popular options to start your research:

 So can I open a multi currency account in Australia?

 Yes.
-You’ll have to hold a local Australian dollar account first.
-If you need to set one up, allow a few days before you set-up your foreign currency account with your bank.
+You'll have to hold a local Australian dollar account first if you choose to set-up your foreign currency account with your bank.
+Or you could open a digital account with a provider like Wise or Revolut instead.

 Here is a list of some of the best multi currency accounts available in Australia: